-(i) Short-term employee benefits

-Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the year in which the employees render the related service are recognized in respect of employees' services up to the end of the year and are measured at the amounts expected to be paid when the liabilities are settled.
+(i) Short-term employee benefits Liabilities for wages and salaries, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the year in which the employees render the related service are recognized in respect of employees' services up to the end of the year and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

-(ii) Other long-term employee benefit obligations The Company is incorporated and operates outside India and hence is governed by the financial reporting framework and statutory requirements applicable in its country of incorporation.
+(ii) Other long-term employee benefit obligations The Company is incorporated and operates outside India and hence is governed by the financial reporting framework and statutory requirements applicable in its accordingly, such long-term obligations have not open recognized or provided for in the financial statements of the Company.
+This accounting treatment is in compliance with the apolicable local reporting framework.

-As per the applicable local laws and financial reporting framework, there is no requirement to recognize certain long-term obligations (e.g., gratuity, leave encashment, retirement benefits, etc.) which are typically mandated under Indian statutory requirements such as the Payment of Gratuity Act, 1972 or the Accounting Standards like
+As per the applicable local laws and financial reporting framework, there is no requirement to recognize certain long-term obligations (e.g., gratuity, leave encashment, retirement benefits, etc.) which are typically mandated under Indian statutory requirements such as the Payment of Gratuity Act, 1972 or the Accounting Standards like Ind AS 19

 Accordingly, such long-term obligations have not been recognized or provided for in the financial statements of the Company.
-This accounting treatment is in compliance with the applicable local reporting framework.
+This accounting treatm compliance with the applicable local reporting framework.

-A defined contribution plan is a post-employment benefit plan where the Company's legal or constructive obligation is limited to the amount that it contributes to a separate legal entity.
-The Company makes specified monthly contributions towards Government administered provident fund scheme and Employees' State Insurance ('ESI') scheme.
-Obligations for contributions to defined contribution plans are expensed as an employee benefits expense in statement of profit and loss in the period in
+Defined contribution plans A defined contribution plans is a post-employment benefit plan where the Company's legal or constructive obligation is limited to the amount that it contributes to a separate legal entity.
+The Company makes specified monthly contributions towards Government administered provident fund scheme and Employees' State Insurance ("ESI") scheme.
+Obligations for contributions to defined contribution plans are expensed as an employee benefits expense in statement of profit and loss in the period in which the related services are rendered by employees.

-Defined Benefit Plans

-A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
+Defined Benefit Plans A defined benefit plan is a post-employment benefit plan other than a defined contribution plan.
 The Company's net obligation in respect of defined benefit plans is calculated separately for each plan by estimating the amount of future benefits that employees have earned in the current and prior periods, discounting that amount.
 The defined benefit obligation is calculated annually by a qualified actuary using the projected unit credit method.

-nts of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding inferest), are recognised immediately in OCI.
+Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in OCI.
 They are included in retained earnings in the Statement of changes in equity and in the balance sheet.
 The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate determined by reference to market yields at the end of the reporting period on government bonds.
-This rate is applied on the net defined benefit liability (asset), both as determined at the start of the annual reporting period, taking into account any changes in the net defined benefit flability (asset) during the period as a result of contributions and benefit payments.
+This rate is applied on the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.
 Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.
 Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in profit or loss as past service cost.